John C. Kluczynski Federal Building & U.S. Post Office, Loop Station

 - Senator Mark Kirk's Office - 39th floor

-Additional History View in-depth historical information on the Chicago Federal Plaza, including the Kluczynski and Metcalfe Federal Buildings and Dirksen U.S. Courthouse, among more than 80 properties featured in the Public Buildings Heritage Program.
+Additional History View in-depth historical information on the Chicago Federal Plaza, including the Kluczynski and Metcalfe Federal Buildings and Dirksen U.S. Courthouse, among more than 80 properties featured in GSA's Public Buildings Heritage Program.
 Through an award-winning series of posters and brochures, this program details 150 years of notable construction and offers Web pages explaining the architecture and history of featured buildings.

 The shortcut for this page is www.gsa.gov/jckfb.